pdxparrot/assets/SETUP.md

         * Rename it to AmbientVolume
   * Expose the Master Volume parameter and set it to 0db
     * Rename it to MasterVolume
-  * Add a Lowpass filter to the Master group
+  * Add a Lowpass effect to the Master group, after the Attenuation effect
   * Rename the default Snapshot to Unpaused
   * Create a new Snapshot and name it to Paused
     * Set the Lowpass filter cutoff to 350Hz